ngleo/analytics-doc-gen/README.md

 Parse all files in a directory and document anayltics events in a Google Sheet.

 Annotate events using comments in below format.
 Include tags below,
-@Analytics is required, others are optional.
+@Analytics is required, any other valid tags (in format "@Tag") are optional.
 ```java
 /// @Analytics_event [event name]
 /// @Category [category]